Can I use my health savings account (HSA) to pay for COVID testing and treatment?

 IRS relaxed HDHP rules to address COVID testing and treatment

 With the exception of preventive care, high-deductible health plans normally cannot pay for any medical services until the insured has met at least the minimum deductible set by the IRS.
-But in the face of the COVID-19 (coronavirus) pandemic, those rules have been relaxed.
+But in the face of the COVID pandemic, those rules were relaxed.

 In March 2020, the IRS announced that HSA-qualified health plans would be allowed to pay for COVID-19 testing and treatment before the enrollee had met their deductible, without the health plan losing its HSA-qualified status.
 That guidance was expanded later in 2020 to clarify that a full testing panel, including flu, norovirus, and RSV, could be covered without the plan using its HDHP status.